Expositions of the July Monarchy

 M. Cunin-Gridaine, Minister of Agriculture and Commerce and a long-time exhibitor at the industrial expositions, set further restrictions on the nature of entries.
 At the 1844 event, there would be no eccentric or useless exhibits.
 This restriction applied not only to artisans who had ostrich feather carpets, but to scientific instruments as well.
 In the mind of the exposition director, devices for measuring planetary orbits might be interesting to savants, but had no place in an industrial exposition where commercial application and social utility were the justifications for all exhibits.

-Furthermore, the minister decreed that every exhibitor had to fill out forms declaring his name, home address, nature of their work, date of the foundation of their establishment, number of workers employed, quantity and kind of raw materials employed in the manufacture of the products, annual value of the business (further divided into national consumption and foreign exports), etc. To the exhibitors themselves, the paperwork might have seemed a burden.
+Furthermore, the minister decreed that every exhibitor had to fill out forms declaring his name, home address, nature of their work, date of the foundation of their establishment, number of workers employed, quantity and kind of raw materials employed in the manufacture of the products, annual value of the business (further divided into national consumption and foreign exports), and more.
+To the exhibitors themselves, the paperwork might have seemed a burden.
 But the minister was doing his best to collect data for a composite picture of French industry and commerce.
 The data-gathering marks a new stage in the French government’s awareness of the nation’s total industrial strength.

 While the exposition director was attempting to maintain a clear vision of what kind of exhibits fit the overall vision of the exposition, the jury was dealing with problems of a different kind.
 One of the major dilemmas facing the jury had to do with the distribution of awards.
 This process had, by 1844, become so complex that the judging took place over an entire week after the official closing of the exposition.
 The five part orders of distinction — gold, silver, and bronze medals, honorable mentions and favorable citations — in themselves presented no problems.
 But since it had been a practice not to duplicate awards to any exhibitor who had won a medal at a previous exposition, the system grew complicated.
 Exhibitors could win new medals for the same product if the jury considered that there had been a "superior" improvement in the article.
 But what if the article had been modified to the extent that it was entered as a different work, and therefore capable of being considered for a new medal on its own merits?
 What about articles that were combinations of older works which themselves had won medals?
 Was it fair to judge works entered by prisoners in the same light as those made by free men?
 Small wonder that it took the jury thirty-one special sessions to arrive at its final list of awards.

-As with the exposition of 1844, King Louis Philippe enthusiastically gave his blessings to the event.
+As with the exposition of 1839, King Louis Philippe enthusiastically gave his blessings to the new event.
 The king and the royal family solemnly opened the exposition by making a grand tour of all the exhibits, then returning every Monday for a more detailed appraisal.
 So frequent were these royal visits that the exposition building had one special "royal salon" set aside for the king’s use, and another room, located just off the private entrance on the south side of the hall, set aside exclusively for the queen.